jbcart/DataJamboree2024/README.md

 Julia code for the ASA computing section mini-symposium data jamboree.

 ## Intro
-Full disclosure, this was my first time webscrapping in `Julia`, so I'm sure that my solution could be a little more elegant, though webscrapping concepts are pretty consistent across languages.
+Full disclosure, this was my first time webscraping in `Julia`, so I'm sure that my solution could be a little more elegant.
 In this demo - we deal with two different types of websites, dynamic and static.
 For dynamic sites we need a web driver in order to interact with the website through code.
-This allows the different scripts on the website to run after which we can then scrap the compiled html.
+This allows the different scripts on the website to run, after which we can then scrape the compiled html.

-In `Julia` we have two options of packages: `Blink` which is a wrapper for `Electron` and can communicate to the browser through `JavaScript`.
+In Julia we have two options of packages: `Blink` which is a wrapper for `Electron` and can communicate to the browser through JavaScript.
 I was not able to get the [olympics](https://olympics.com/en/paris-2024/athletes/artistic-gymnastics) website to load in Blink (other websites did load) so I did not spend too much time messing with with the package.
-Additionally, for `Blink` you are pass `JavaScript` code which is a little more complicated than using the wrapper functions from a web driver package (though may be easier if you are familiar with `JavaScript`).
+Additionally, for `Blink` you pass JavaScript code to the web driver which is a little more complicated than using the wrapper functions from a web driver package (though may be easier if you are familiar with `JavaScript`).

 The second option is `WebDriver`, a wrapper for Selenium and should be very familiar to those who have used the `webdriver` package in Python. [^1]
 This is the package that I use in the demo.
 [The documentation](https://nosferican.github.io/WebDriver.jl/dev/) is rather sparse, but there is a nice tutorial for web automation using `WebDriver` in Julia [here](https://www.youtube.com/watch?v=KWYNlIOxQpo).
 While `WebDriver` accomplishes everything we need for this demo, the package is more lightweight than the correpsonding `Python` package.
-Using the `WebDriver` package requires a web driver application and following the linked tutorial, I also use `chromedriver`, but you can select a different web driver if you prefer.
+Using the `WebDriver` package requires a web driver application and following the linked tutorial I also use `chromedriver`.
+You can select a different web driver if you prefer.

-For static websites we use the `HTTP` package to scrap the html, `Gumbo` to parse the html into a structured object which can then be easily indexed by the tree structure of the html code.
+For static websites we use the `HTTP` [[docs]](https://juliaweb.github.io/HTTP.jl/stable/) package to scrap the html, `Gumbo` [[github]](https://github.com/JuliaWeb/Gumbo.jl) to parse the html into a structured object which can then be easily indexed by the tree structure of the html code.
-Lastly, the `Cascadia` package can extract elements from the html using css selectors.
+Lastly, the `Cascadia` [[docs]](https://docs.juliahub.com/Cascadia/Pq6Fi/1.0.2/) package can extract elements from the html using css selectors.
 [Here](https://www.youtube.com/watch?v=qv7M5oBZPWE) is a tutorial for these three packages.

 [^1]: There is another `WebDriver` package out there which is deprecated.
 Some tutorials on YouTube use this older package which has different functions.